ExistentialEnso/fed2-bot/readme.md

 🚀 Calculates how many cargo bays your ship has (and refuels periodically!)

-🧪 Validates configuration and outputs any problems found.
+🧪 Validates configuration and tells you any problems found.

 😍 Detailed output (with cute emoji!)